Oxford Martin School: https://www.oxfordmartin.ox.ac.uk

 Held weekly lab session, graded exams, taught basic concepts of political economy, microeconomics, and macroeconomics.

-My main research fields are the Economics of Technical Change and Economic Growth; Information and Economics; and Bayesian Econometrics.
+My main research fields are the Economics of Technical Change and Economic Growth; Firm-Level Data Analysis; Bayesian Econometrics; and Information Theory.
 The following is the list of published journal articles, book chapters, and working papers.
 I also include some ongoing projects in Work in Progress section.

 I review key elements of information theory, focusing on notions and applications of entropy and statistical equilibrium in economics, paying particular attention to how entropy concepts open up a new front line for economic research.

-I report on a persistent pattern of technical change at the firm level and analyze firms’ the rate of cost reduction (the growth rate of TFP) by using a maximum entropy model with the constraints on agent’s quantal response and the dynamics of factor market.
+I report on a persistent pattern of technical change at the firm level and analyze firms’ rates of cost reduction (the growth rate of TFP) by using a maximum entropy model with the constraints on the agent’s quantal response and the dynamics of the factor market.

 3. Yang, J. and Torres, D. “The Persistent Statistical Structure of the US Input-Output Coefficient Matrices: 1963-2007,” Economic Systems Research, 2019